executablebooks/sphinx-book-theme/docs/layout.md

 If you'd like to add a header above a section of TOC links, use `:caption: My header text` in your `toctree` directive for that section.

-### Add a divider to your TOC

-If you'd like to add a divider above a section of TOC links, use `:divider:` in your `toctree` directive for that section.